vsrinivas/fuchsia/development/languages/rust/third_party.md

 If a crate is not available in the vendor directory, it can to be added with the following steps:

+1. If you have not yet received OSRB approval for the library, you will need to do so by following the instructions under the "Process for 3rd Party Hosted Code" section in [this document][osrb-process].
+If you are not a Google employee, you will need to ask a Google employee to do this part for you.
 1. Reference the crates you need in [`rustc_deps/Cargo.toml`][3p-cargo-toml].
 1. Run `fn update-rustc-third-party`.
 This will download all crates listed in [`rustc_deps/Cargo.toml`][3p-cargo-toml] as well as their dependencies and